Pikeside in Berkeley County, West Virginia — The American South (Appalachia)

-Erected 2006 by West Virginia Division of Archives and History.
+Erected 2006 by Martinsburg Berkeley Co.
+CBV; West Virginia Division of Archives and History.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Pack Horse Road (approx. 0.6 miles away); Major General Adam Stephen (approx. 2 miles away); Boydville (approx. 2.1 miles away); Norbourne Parish Cemetery (approx. 2.1 miles away); Old Berkeley County Jail Site of Belle Boyd Home (approx. 2.1 miles away); St. John's Catholic Cemetery (approx. 2.1 miles away).
+Pack Horse Road (approx. 0.6 miles away); Continental Clay Brick Works (approx. Major General Adam Stephen (approx. 2 miles away); Boydville (approx. 2.1 miles away); Norbourne Parish Cemetery (approx. 2.1 miles away); Old Berkeley County Jail (approx. 2.1 miles away); Site of Belle Boyd Home (approx. 2.1 miles away); St. John's Catholic Cemetery (approx. 2.1 miles away).

 Also see . . .